 They have a tension spring underneath, connected to a pivoting arm that you can adjust with a wrench.
 And there’s a pivoting arm with some washers/bearings.

 However, I do wish I got a model that was longer.
 To give you an idea, I’m 5’11 and weigh about 165lbs.
-The Carver that I got is 29.25″ long, with a wheelbase of 15.5″ and it just feels too short to get any real pumping.
+The Carver that I got is 29.25″ long, with a wheelbase of 15.5″, and it just feels too short to get any real pumping.

 I’ve surfed two Channel Islands surfboards in the past, so I loved the graphic on the bottom of the deck.
 I love the replicated look of an actual surfboard.